Cong raises questions over withdrawal of BoB auction notice for Sunny Deol's Juhu villa | Law-Order

 The Congress on Monday raised questions about the Bank of Baroda withdrawing the e-auction notice for the Juhu bungalow of BJP MP Sunny Deol, asking who triggered the ''technical reasons'' for the withdrawal.

-The Bank of Baroda on Monday said the process is withdrawn due to technical reasons.
+The Bank of Baroda had said the process is withdrawn due to technical reasons.

 In a public notice on Sunday, the state-owned bank had said it would e-auction 'Sunny Villa' in the Juhu area of the city on September 25.

-But in a similar notice on Monday, Bank of Baroda said the e-auction notice published on August 20 “stands withdrawn due to technical reason”.
+But in a similar notice on Monday, the bank said the e-auction notice published on August 20 stands withdrawn due to technical reasons.

-When contacted, the bank did not offer any reason for the withdrawal of the notice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)